paulsinclair51/briteTest/scripts/README.md

 SPDX-License-Identifier: MIT
 For license details, see `/LICENSE`.

-See `/README.md` for an introduction to briteTest.
+See `/README.md` for a guide to briteTest.

 ## Files